 This document (prEN 1993-1-1:2020) has been prepared by Technical Committee CEN/TC 250 “Structural Codes”, the secretariat of which is held by BSI.
 CEN/TC 250 is responsible for all Structural Eurocodes and has been assigned responsibility for structural and geotechnical design matters by CEN.

 This document is currently submitted to the CEN Enquiry.

-This document will supersede EN 1993-1-1:2005 + AC:2009.
+This document will supersede EN 1993-1-1:2005 and its amendments and corrigenda.

 The first generation of EN Eurocodes was published between 2002 and 2007.
 This document forms part of the second generation of the Eurocodes, which have been prepared under Mandate M/515 issued to CEN by the European Commission and the European Free Trade Association.